Relations between the Romanian Orthodox Church and the Iron Guard: After the fall of communism in 1989

 Pârvu's 2011 birthday celebration caused public scandal when nuns at the Petru Vodă monastery sang the iconic Iron Guard song "Holy Legionary Youth".
 The Church initially tried to avoid the topic, but after several days of silence, public outrage led the Orthodox Patriarchate to issue a press statement.
 The final sentence read: "The Romanian Patriarchate does not initiate and promote racist, xenophobic, and antisemitic movements and does not support enmity based on religious or ethnic reasons as they are contrary to the Gospel of love toward all people."
 The statement avoided any direct condemnation of those involved in the incident or of the Legion.
 Moreover, when Iustin Pârvu died in 2013, a large ceremony was held with the Metropolitan of Moldavia officiating the burial service in person.

-It is important to note that the Romanian Orthodox Church has not officially canonized any of the Aiud detainees and it does not recognize their human remains as "relics".
+The Romanian Orthodox Church has not officially canonized any of the Aiud detainees and it does not recognize their human remains as "relics".
 According to Grigore, this is likely related to the former prisoners' far-right affiliations and the effect such a canonization might have on the Church's image.
 In practice however, the Church has, discretely, contributed to the development of a "martyr's memoriae".
 In 2019 an official press statement was issued by the Romanian Patriarchate.
 It specified that a collective remembrance day had been instituted for the "anticommunist political detainees" on March 9 as well as a day of devotion for "the martyrs of communist prisons" on May 14.
 However, the statement stressed that it is God who grants sainthood, the Church is there to recognize and proclaim it after a lengthy process.

 Independently from the "prison saints" movement, a number of neo-fascist organizations emerged in Romania after 1989, some claiming legionary heritage.
 In some cases, entities or individuals from within the Orthodox Church have been noted to support them.
 In 1998 a memorial service for Moța and Marin took place in the Orthodox Cathedral in Cluj-Napoca.
 Neo-legionary organizations spread propaganda material at the event.
 However, the preferred gathering place of Cluj-based neo-legionnaires was a smaller church on Strada Horea where they could rely on the support of the local priest.
 It was in this church that memorial services for Sima and Codreanu were held in 1999.
 In 2000, a nationalist meeting was organized at the Sâmbăta de Sus Monastery in Făgăraș.
 The establishment of legionary "nests" in various Romanian cities was discussed.